Top of the page

 Some people feel a mild but sharp sensation in the eye during this procedure.
 But there usually is no pain after laser iridotomy.

 Laser iridotomy can be done without a hospital stay.
-You may need to see your doctor 1 hour after laser surgery.
+You may need to stay for a few hours after your procedure.
+The doctor will need to make sure your eye pressure isn't going up.
 You will also need to see the doctor for a follow-up examination as recommended.

 Laser iridotomy is mainly used to try to: